mlou1/icc2016/README.md

 #My Notes:

-I wrote the code using Python in Windows 10 HP laptop CPU AMD A4-6210 RAM 8 GB however I tested using Cloud9 and it worked fine.
+I wrote the code using Python in Windows 10 HP laptop CPU AMD A4-6210 RAM 8 GB, however I tested using Cloud9 and it worked fine.
 Below here are the requirements to run the code:

 ### Environment: